Deck Refinishing

 8 – After cleaning and sanding, we stained this deck with a Level 2 stain.

-wood deck refinished with level 2 stain
+A wood deck refinished with level 2 stain.
+Decks by Schmillen in Colorado Springs .

 9 – DBS refinished and then stained this custom deck, bench, and railing components with a Level 2 stain.